 - Preheat the oven to 350º.
 Place pecans on a rimmed baking sheet and bake for 8-10 minutes, turning half way through.

-- In a small bowl combine orange with cinnamon, cardamon, cloves and pepper and set aside
+- In a small bowl combine orange zest with cinnamon, cardamon, cloves and pepper and set aside

 - Add orange juice, vanilla and brown sugar to a large skillet over medium heat.
 Bring to a boil and let it boil for a minute, whisk continuously.

 - Add pecans and coat completely with the sauce.
-Add the orange zest and spice mixture then spread them out on a baking sheet lined with parchment paper in an even layer.
+Add the spice mixture then spread them out on a baking sheet lined with parchment paper in an even layer.
 Sprinkle with salt while still warm.

 Barbara’s Tips + Notes